Family: Gas station clerk in good spirits following 'unprovoked' stabbing

 Around 11 a.m.
 Monday, APD dispatch received word of a suspicious person in the parking lot of Firetap Alehouse Muldoon.
 Responding officers found Eric Thomas Clark, 31, noted he matched the description of the suspect in the stabbing and took him into custody for questioning.
 He's now facing charges of first-degree assault and first-degree robbery.

-The victim's family identified him as 32-year-old Zachary Seivert.
+The victim's family identified him as 32-year-old Zachary Seibert.

-"Everyone is very surprised that Zachary was assaulted because he is a very gentle, kind, loving person," said Seivert's mother, Vonice Larsen Bailey.
+"Everyone is very surprised that Zachary was assaulted because he is a very gentle, kind, loving person," said Seibert's mother, Vonice Larsen Bailey.

-She said the knife came within a millimeter of severing Seivert's artery.
+She said the knife came within a millimeter of severing Seibert's artery.

 "Because air was escaping through his trachea under his skin, it made his face, neck, everything swell up -- he also had a lot of bruising from the hit -- and that is what prompted them to have to go in and do surgery because his throat was swelling shut," Larsen Bailey explained.

-She believes Seivert anticipated danger and was protecting his coworkers.
+She believes Seibert anticipated danger and was protecting his coworkers.

 "Zachary had stepped in front of the counter so that Mr. Clark couldn't get behind there and attack the two coworkers that he has, as well," said Larsen Bailey.